DoaJCBlogger/youtubedl_java_wrapper/README.md

 - Force MP4: (not implemented yet) This is for channels with videos mostly before 2013/2014 when VP9 was coming into wide use.
 In these cases it would be better to download the videos as MP4.
 Keep this unchecked if most of the videos were uploaded in 2014 or later.
 - Preserve Asian titles: I added this when I had to scrape a Korean channel and the filenames were being destroyed.
 With the box unchecked, the program converts the titles to filenames safe for Windows using a method similar to what 4K Video Downloader uses.
 With this box checked, it will allow youtube-dl to convert the titles to filenames, preserving Asian characters.
 - Use double %: Windows batch files require %% instead of %.
+- Add video ID to filename: Adds the video ID, in parentheses, to the end of each filename just before the file extension.
+Applies to video, thumbnail, description, info JSON, and comments JSON.

 #### Known Issues